bedfir/Blogr-landing-page/README.md

-# Frontend Mentor - Blogr Responsive Grid Header
+# Only Blogr Header - Responsive Grid Header

 ## Table of contents